caiofrnca/aws-iam-foundations/README.md

 AWS IAM Foundations

-Overview
+This repository is part of my AWS Solutions Architect Associate (SAA-C03) "Build as I learn" journey:

-This project demonstrates practical and architectural understanding of AWS Identity and Access Management (IAM).
-The goal is to design and implement secure, least-privilege access patterns using users, groups, roles, and policies, aligned with AWS best practices.
-This repository is part of my AWS Solutions Architect – Associate (SAA-C03) learning path and focuses on how AWS expects identity to be designed, not just configured.
+This repo demonstrates practical and architectural understanding of AWS Identity and Access Management (IAM).The goal is to design and implement secure, least-privilege access patterns using users, groups, roles, and policies, aligned with AWS best practices and focuses on how AWS expects identity to be designed, not just configured.

-Objectives
+Objectives:
 * Understand the difference between authentication and authorization
 * Implement least-privilege access using custom IAM policies
 * Use IAM roles instead of long-lived credentials
 * Apply security best practices such as MFA and access analysis

-What Was Built
+What Was Built:
 1. IAM Users and Groups
 * Separate users for administrative, developer, and read-only access
 * Group-based permission management